 I Don’t Normally Get Foot Blisters: Why Now?

-I've been reading John Vonhf's book (again) in preparation for an ultramarathon event where I'll be providing foot care.
+I’ve been reading John Vonhf’s book (again) in preparation for an ultramarathon event I’ll be providing foot care at.
 And I came across this pearl of wisdom that every runner, athlete and hiker should be aware of (see excerpt below).
 Especially those who don’t normally get foot blisters and think they’re immune:

 The tricky thing about preventing blisters on your feet is…